ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 How well do vaccines work?

-H. Hunter Handsfield, MDIn this episode of our Sex+Health podcast Hunter Handsfield, MD, covers these and other common questions about HPV.
+In this episode, H. Hunter Handsfield, MD, covers these and other common questions about HPV.
 Dr. Handsfield is Professor Emeritus of Medicine, University of Washington Center for AIDS and STD, and former director of the Sexually Transmitted Diseases Control Program for Public Health—Seattle & King County, Seattle, Washington.
-He recently completed six years as a member of ASHA’s Board of Directors.